Ezo, South Sudan

 Ezo is a town in Western Equatoria, South Sudan.
-As of 2008 the town had a population of 33,657, while Ezo County had a population of 80,861.
+As of 2008, the town had a population of 33,657, while Ezo County had a population of 80,861.

 The town is on the border with the Democratic Republic of Congo and close to the tripoint of both countries with the Central African Republic.
-The town is mainly populated by the Azande People.
+The town is mainly populated by the Azande people.

 Transport

-The county of Ezo has one singular airstrip, the Ezo airstrip was completed in 2024.
+The county of Ezo has one singular airstrip, the Ezo airstrip, that was completed in 2024.
 The commissioner of the project states that he would like to see connections to Juba using Kush, Caravan and MAF airlines.

-There is one highway connecting Ezo to the rest of South Sudan, the A44.
+There is one highway connecting Ezo to the rest of South Sudan, which is the A44 highway.
 A dirt road goes through the Central African Republic for around 2000 feet, then crossing into the Democratic Republic of the Congo.

 Education

 The Lissan Primary School serves all of Ezo.

 Points of Interest

-The Bengangai Game Reserve borders Ezo.
+The Bengangai Game Reserve that borders Ezo.